lukemorales/gobarber-2020/server/README.md

 docker-compose up -d postgres
 ```

-After that, your Postgres database will be working, and you can
+Now, your Postgres database will be working and you can
 start the API using the `yarn dev' command.

 ## Managing the database

-There are some basic commands in `package.json` that help you to manage the database, they are:
+There are some basic commands in `package.json` that will help you manage the database, they are:

 - `yarn typeorm`: This is the basic command, you can use it to perform more complex operations with Typeorm.
 - `yarn migration`: Run the pending migrations.